bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

   * The information needs to be populated in ``configuration/config-map.yaml`` and ``configuration/secret.yaml``.

-  * For more details, refer the document on how to :ref:`configure a node <Configure the Node>`.
+  * For more details, refer to the document on how to :ref:`configure a node <Configure the Node>`.

 Step 4: Start the NGINX Service